Mikaela/shell-things/etc/systemd/resolved.conf.d/README.md

 ## Quickstart

+This is also done by `../../systemd-resolv.conf-restore.bash` which takes into account more circumstances...

 ```bash
 sudo systemctl enable --now systemd-resolved.service
 sudo ln -rsf /run/systemd/resolve/stub-resolv.conf /etc/resolv.conf
 # After changing configuration
 sudo systemctl restart systemd-resolved
 ```

+...but `../../systemd-resolv.conf-generate.bash` **is better.** Although `../../resolv.conf-generate.bash` **is the best** this repository has to offer.

 ## Files explained